sei-protocol/sei-chain/SECURITY.md

 | **MEDIUM**   | Impacts minor features or exposes non-sensitive data                    |
 | **LOW**      | Minimal impact                                                          |

-## Bug Bounty

-Though we don't have an official bug bounty program, we generally offer rewards to security researchers who responsibly disclose vulnerabilities to us.
-Bounties are generally awarded for vulnerabilities classified as **high** or **critical** severity.
-Bounty amounts will be determined during the disclosure process, after the severity has been assessed.

-> [!WARNING]
-> Targeting our production environments will disqualify you from receiving any bounty.

 ## Feedback on this Policy

 For recommendations on how to improve this policy, either submit a pull request or email `protocol-eng@seinetwork.io`.